What's changing in Azerbaijan – society, the gov’t or the opposition?

 As a result, the rally was dispersed very quickly and, according to many – in too tough a manner.
 Opposition leaders complained of police beatings.
 About 100 people were detained, many were immediately released, but some received sentences (from 30 to 50 days).

-Experts and others interested in politics in Azerbaijan are asking: what does the determination of the opposition and the violent reactions for the authorities mean about what’s taking place in the country’s political situation?
+Experts and others interested in politics in Azerbaijan are asking: what does the determination of the opposition and the violent reactions of the authorities mean about what’s taking place in the country’s political situation?
 And what could it lead to?

 “There was no need for this.
 Apparently, those who gave this order sought to create chaos or the appearance of chaos in the country.
 And the authorities must find out who it was.”